MLB, NHL teams close Florida facilities, dampening outlook for sports in COVID-19 era

 "Those players have been self-isolating following CDC protocols and are asymptomatic other than a few cases of low-grade fever," General Manager Julien BriseBois wrote in a statement posted to the team's Twitter account.
 "Those who have been in contact with these individuals have been notified."

-Florida is one of several U.S. states that have seen their number of COVID-19 cases surge recently.
-This week it logged more than 2,600 new cases in a single 24-hour period, its second-highest daily increase since the outbreak began.
+Florida is one of several U.S. states that have seen their number of infections and COVID-19, the disease caused by the virus, surge recently.
+This week it logged more than 2,600 new cases in a single 24-hour period, its second-highest daily increase since the outbreak began in March.

-The news could further complicate the sports' return to play, with the NHL hoping to return with a 24-team playoff format this summer and the MLB locked in fierce debate with its players over when and how to kick off its 2020 season.
+The news could further complicate the sports' return to play, with the NHL hoping to have a 24-team playoff format this summer and the MLB locked in fierce debate with its players over when and how to start its 2020 season.

 MLB put its season on hold in March as the coronavirus shredded the professional sports calendar and sent many players and fans on lockdown.
 Commissioner Rob Manfred said this week that the 2020 season was in doubt.